dec32/sekiro-battle-instinct/README.md

 The columns in between store the names of the combat arts.
 They're only there for reference.
 Feel free to modify or delete them.

 > [!NOTE]
-> Binding two **adjecent** directional inputs (such as `↑→`) to a combat art is not recommended because this kind of inputs can be used for diagonal movements.
+> Binding two **adjecent** directional inputs (such as `↓→`) to a combat art is not recommended because this kind of inputs can be used for diagonal movements.
->
-> The <kbd>Block</kbd> omittion feature also won't work on combat arts configured this way because the MOD needs to differentiate between "move then attack" and "perform combat arts".